jsccosta/logseq/pages/Pragmatic Programmer Notes.md

   Sign Your Work
   Craftsmen of an earlier age were proud to sign their work.
 You should be, too.
 - Languages To Learn
 	- Tired of C, C++, and Java?
 Try CLOS, Dylan, Eiffel, Objective C, Prolog, Smalltalk, or TOM.
 Each of these languages has different capabilities and a different "flavor."
 Try a small project at home using one or more of them.
 - The WISDOM Acrostic
-- What do you want them to learn?
+	- **W**hat do you want them to learn?
-  What is their interest in what you've got to say?
+	  What is their **i**nterest in what you've got to say?
-  How sophisticated are they?
+	  How **s**ophisticated are they?
-  How much detail do they want?
+	  How much **d**etail do they want?
-  Whom do you want to own the information?
+	  Whom do you want to **o**wn the information?
-  How can you motivate them to listen to you?
+	  How can you **m**otivate them to listen to you?
 - How to Maintain Orthogonality
 - Design independent, well-defined components.
   Keep your code decoupled.